 • Difficulty to move and/or get up after lying down

-Remember, you’re not on your own – if your concerned about your horse, you should contact your vet and they’ll be able to advise whether treatment can be attempted, or if putting him to sleep would be more appropriate for him.
+Remember, you’re not on your own.
+If you are concerned about your horse, you should contact your vet and they’ll be able to advise whether treatment can be attempted, or if putting them to sleep would be more appropriate.

 While this may be the very first time you’re in this position, your vet will have been here many times before with other owners, so their advice will be based on a lot of experience.

-As far as the act of euthanasia is concerned, there are two options available – shooting or lethal injection.
+As far as the act of euthanasia is concerned, there are two options available for horses: shooting or lethal injection.

-The use of a gun survived for so long in horse practice as the injections were simply not reliable.
+The use of a gun has survived for so long in horse practice as the injections for a long time were simply not reliable.

 It’s a great relief to vets that for almost 20 years now, we’ve had an injectable product that’s proven extremely consistent at providing a dignified and peaceful end for our patients.

-I always say to my client if they’re unsure whether the act will be humane then I’d ask for them to stay and watch – I don’t think any of them have been disappointed with how it was handled.
+I always say to my client that if they’re unsure whether the act will be humane then I’d ask for them to stay and watch.
+I don’t think any of them have been disappointed with how it was handled.

 One thing that’s useful to think about in advance is organising what will happen to your horse’s body afterwards and handling the passport and insurance issues.

-There are courses that you can attend if you want to discuss your options, or if you’re struggling with the grief when your horse has passed.
+There are courses that you can attend if you want to discuss your options for euthanasia, or if you’re struggling with the grief after your horse has passed.

 Going to these will enable you to talk about your feelings with people who are going through the same process.